"I like to say there should be no rules in the bedroom or kitchen. The exception is curing meats. The rules for this

 - Prague Powder #1 = 6% sodium nitrite (NaNO2) + 94% salt (NaCl)

 - 1 tablespoon Prague Powder #1 weighs ≈ 14 grams (depending on the spoon design) and contains about 0.8 gm sodium nitrite

 - 1 tablespoon Prague Powder #1 mixed with 1.5 gallons water ≈ (0.06 x 14 gm/1.5 * 3,800 gm) ≈ 150 ppm

-The recipes on this site are properly formulated.
+The recipes on this site are properly formulated and well tested.
+Readers love them.
 But scaling up or down is tricky.
 To get the right amounts for them you must use Prof. Blonder's Wet Curing Calculator, below.
 This is because you can't just multiply or divide because meat is about 70% water.

 It is essential that you remember, that all our recipes and that this calculator are for wet cures.
-You may see other recipes out there but if they are for dry cures there is no comparison (read the rest of this page to understand the diff).
+You may see other recipes out there, but if they are for dry cures there is no comparison (read the rest of this page to understand the diff).
 Yes, I know there is another curing calculator out there on the interwebs but there is no author listed, the page has many broken links and graphics, the parent site appears to be abandoned, and it includes sugar and plain salt which are not critical parts of the cure, they are mostly flavorings.
-Please don't ask me about differences between that calculator and the one below written exclusively for this site by Prof. Greg Blonder, an eminent physicist, engineer, and food scientist.
+Please don't ask us about differences between that calculator and the one below written exclusively for this site by Prof. Greg Blonder, an eminent physicist, engineer, and food scientist.
+This calculator is designed for home use.
+If you are considering doing this commercially, here is a document from USDA.
+Please do not ask us questions about large scale or commercial curing.